There are three types of fat in the body, known by colors: white, brown, and beige.

 One of the characteristics of mammals is that of maintaining a constant body temperature.
 We maintain body heat primarily through muscle contraction.
 Heat is the by-product of muscle contraction.
 (Muscle contractions really aren't very efficient with about 50% of the energy being lost as heat.)
 When the surrounding temperature drops we increase muscle contractions and/or start to shiver.
 Shivering is really just muscle contractions on a smaller scale.
 We maintain body heat through activity.

 Babies haven't developed the ability to shiver so the body utilizes brown fat activity to create heat.
 Brown fat specializes in heat production.
 It could be compared to a car idling with the heater on.
 It just burns fuel (triglycerides, fatty acids, blood sugar, etc.) to create heat, but doesn't go anywhere.
 Other mammals need brown fat for heat generation when they hibernate since there is very little muscle activity.
 Once we develop the ability to shiver, the need for brown fat decreases since we don't hibernate.

 As we get older, our brown fat stores decrease.
-And it's probably not surprise that thin people tend to retain more brown fat than obese individuals and it also tends to be more active.
-Drug companies are excited about brown fat because they hope to develop drugs that will increase brown fat levels and/or its activity, resulting in weight-loss.
+And it's probably not a surprise that thin people tend to retain more brown fat than obese individuals, and it also tends to be more active.

 There are some side benefits of the calorie-burning by brown and beige fat.
 (Since brown and beige fat perform basically the same functions, I'll just refer to brown fat unless there is a difference that needs to be noted.)